helium/HIP/text/0000-longfi.md

 #### Frame Data Datagram
 [frame-data-datagram]: #frame-data-datagram

 The Frame Data Datagram contains chunks of payload data that correspond to a previous Start of Frame Datagram.
 The Sequence ID should be included in the fingerprint generation to avoid crosstalk between frames, but it is not needed to transmit it.
-The sequence number is used to determine the ordering of the payload fragments.
+The fragment number is used to determine the ordering of the payload fragments.

 | Tag | OUI | DID | FP | Fragment # | Payload |
 |-----|-----|-----|----|------------|---------|
 |  3  |  1+ | 1+  | 4  | 0+         |   N     |

 The Datagram Type for this datagram shall be defined as 3.
 The Flags in this case are used as a 6 bit variable length integer that _may_ spill over into the Fragment Number field as needed.
+Thus, 32 fragments can be sent before overflowing necessitates the use of an extra byte.

 ### Uplink
 [uplink]: #uplink